chadbailey59/covalent/README.md

 That way, if you open Hangouts links from [Fantastical](https://flexibits.com/fantastical), or [Alfred](https://www.alfredapp.com), or HipChat, or an email app, or any other not-browser app, you'll go right to Covalent.

 I'm sure there are ways to do that on other platforms too.

+## Can I change some settings?

+There's no UI for it, but after you first launch the app there's a file at `~/Library/Application Support/Covalent/electron-settings/settings.json` that contains some things you can tweak.
+Here's a running list:

+* `homepage` controls the page that opens when the app launches or creates a new window.
+You might want to set it to your 'daily overview' page, such as `https://hangouts.google.com/hangouts/_/heroku.com`.
+Right now that shows meeting times in UTC, so be aware of that. :)

 ## Can I hack on it?